The J. R. R. Tolkien Companion and Guide: First edition (2006)

-The J. R. R. Tolkien Companion and Guide (2006) by Christina Scull and Wayne G. Hammond, following their 2005 The Lord of the Rings: A Reader's Companion is a two-volume work of reference on J. R. R. Tolkien and Tolkien studies.
-Volume 1 "Chronology" presents an extraordinarily detailed chronology of Tolkien's life on 800 pages.
+The J. R. R. Tolkien Companion and Guide (2006) by Christina Scull and Wayne G. Hammond is a two-volume work of reference on J. R. R. Tolkien and Tolkien studies.
+It follows their 2005 book The Lord of the Rings: A Reader's Companion.

+Volume 1 "Chronology" presents an extraordinarily detailed chronology of Tolkien's life in 800 pages.
 Volume 2 "Reader's Guide" has information on people, places, organisations, biographical topics, literary topics and writings by Tolkien.
 The preface states that it is not "a handbook of his invented lands and characters".

 Revised and expanded edition (2017)

+The 2017 edition is expanded to three volumes.
 Volume 1 "Chronology" extends the chronology of Tolkien's life to 936 pages.
-Volume 2 is the "Reader's Guide", Part I, A-M, while Volume 3 is the "Reader's Guide", Part II, N-Z. The entire work occupies 2720 pages.
+Volumes 2 and 3 are the "Reader's Guide", split into Part I (A–M) and Part II (N–Z).
+The entire work occupies 2720 pages.

 Reception

 Of the first edition

-David Oberhelman, writing in Mythlore, call the work "undoubtedly a seminal if not the definitive reference work on the Professor".
+David Oberhelman, writing in Mythlore, call The J. R. R. Tolkien Companion and Guide "undoubtedly a seminal if not the definitive reference work on the Professor".
 He states that "in true Tolkien fashion, [it] grew in the telling".
 In his opinion, "the breadth of the coverage and the authority with which Scull and Hammond document Tolkien's life and times will make these books an invaluable supplement to Humphrey Carpenter's classic 1977 biography and their own 2005 The Lord of the Rings: A Reader's Companion.
 Oberhelman notes that rather than studying the fictional Middle-earth, the work focuses on Tolkien himself, describing "people, places and things" linked to Tolkien.
 Where there is interpretation beyond what Tolkien or his son Christopher write, the work tends to cite scholars like Verlyn Flieger and Tom Shippey.
 Arguments are presented in a balanced way, and the discussions are "always informative as well as entertaining".
 Oberhelman calls the work "truly a monumental achievement".

 John Garth, in Tolkien Studies, describes Scull and Hammond's work as a "super-heavyweight contribution by two highly regarded veterans of Tolkien studies."
 In his view, while Michael D. C. Drout's The J. R. R. Tolkien Encyclopedia may have the edge on matters of criticism, Scull and Hammond is best on "biographical matters".
 The work's encyclopedic structure "rightly" avoids having entries on fictional people, places, and "totems", an approach that works like Robert Foster's The Complete Guide to Middle-earth had incautiously adopted.
 Instead, it "ambitiously" aims to cover the whole of Tolkien's life in diaristic detail, as The Letters of J. R. R. Tolkien did for 1944, given that Tolkien had written repeatedly to his son Christopher in that year detailing small events in his life.
 The result is to offer the scholar and the interested reader a wealth of detail on why and how Tolkien wrote as he did.